CThanhBinh/YelpCamp/README.md

 - use mongoDb for Database

--boostrap + css for layout
+- boostrap + css for layout

 - deploy server on Heroku and db on Mongodb atlas